 Let’s use an example.
 Let’s say you bought 100 sales user licenses with the hopes the department would expand.
 But you never used 30 of them.
 Six months later, you decide you won’t be needing those 30 and you just want 70.
 The “My Account” app won’t let you change that.

 Moreover, you’ve agreed, contractually, to pay Salesforce the money for 100 licenses, whether you use them or not.
 Your Sales Rep will help you (after the usual back/forth of emails and calls) to remove those extra 30 licenses.
-However, you will still pay for those unneeded 30 licenses for the duration of your contract.
-Salesforce might help you to repurpose the money you paid or are paying them toward some other Salesforce feature, ideally one that will further lock you into the Salesforce ecosystem.
-But this is likely only going to be discussed if they feel you’re an “at risk” customer.
+Still, you will still pay for those unneeded 30 licenses for the duration of your contract.
+Salesforce will help you to repurpose the money you paid or are paying them.
+They will redirect it toward some other Salesforce feature.
+Ideally, this would further lock you into the Salesforce ecosystem.
+But this is only going to be discussed if they feel you’re an “at risk” customer.
 Such an “offer” is at their sole discretion; you have no guarantee of it.
-Moreover, there may be nothing else you really need from Salesforce to exchange those licenses for.
+Moreover, there is nothing else you really need from Salesforce to exchange those licenses for.

 That’s bad enough on a one-year contract.
 But imagine if you had 2.5 years left on a three-year contract.
 Imagine that being across a host of line items on your contract.
 It can get messy and time-consuming for your company.

-My opinion is thus: until Salesforce begins operating as a real SaaS, allowing you to add/remove features at will from a dashboard, at any time without notice, then we should be very cautious about long-term agreements with Salesforce.
+Until Salesforce begins operating as a real SaaS, we should add or remove features whenever we choose.
+These changes should apply to a dashboard.
+This should happen at any time without notice.
+Until then, we should be very cautious about long-term agreements with Salesforce.

 3. Use Lightning Platform Licenses as liberally and often as you can.

 My goodness.
 Can we just get excited about Platform Licenses?
-Let someone log in, access most standard objects, and up to 10 custom objects of your choice, some reports, and get them back out into the real world.
+Allow a user to log in.
+They can access most standard objects and up to 10 custom objects of your choice.
+Some reports are also accessible.
+Then, get them back out into the real world.

 Sure, they can’t make use of Opportunities (you’ll need a Sales-based SKUs and a full Salesforce license for that).
-They also can’t use Service Cloud cases (same reasoning), although from my experience they can view most case data and report on it.
+They also can’t use Service Cloud cases.
+This is the same reasoning.
+From my experience, they can view most case data.
+They can report on it.
 They’re just not allowed to work cases.

-But you’ve got those folks in the bowels of finance, compliance/legal, and the executive suite that can make use of Platform Licenses.
+These folks in the bowels of finance, compliance/legal, and the executive suite can use Platform Licenses.
 Even if you only switch over five users, that’s real cash in your pocket.
 Well, your company’s pocket, but if they were nice, they’d give you a little kickback at bonus time.

 You can read about Lighting Platform Licenses here and the various “considerations” you’ll want to examine.
-Don’t wait for your AE to mention them at contract renewal time; it’s highly unlikely they’ll suggest it as a way to save money.
+Don’t wait for your AE to mention them at contract renewal time.
+They are highly unlikely to suggest it as a way to save money.
 There’s also a Lightning Platform License Plus license (am I repeating myself?) that costs a little more and has more access, but still much cheaper than a standard Salesforce license.

 Why did they preface Platform Licenses with the word “Lightning”?
 No one knows.
-There’s an entire Naming Department at Salesforce that comes into work drunk after lunch a few times a month and they just go hog wild.
+There’s an entire Naming Department at Salesforce.
+They come into work drunk after lunch a few times a month.
+Then, they just go hog wild.
 No one can restrain them.

-One of the frustrating aspects of running a Salesforce Org is that the system itself isn’t geared to help you figure out cost-savings.
+Running a Salesforce Org can be frustrating because its system isn’t designed to help you find cost-savings.
 Shouldn’t the Org tell you that the Executive VP of Finance only logs in once/month and runs a few reports?
-Sure, you can figure that out if you know what to look for, but Salesforce the Product isn’t about to Einstein Recommend to the Admin to consider moving that user to a Platform License.
+Sure, you can figure that out if you know what to look for.
+Yet, Salesforce the Product will not suggest that the Admin consider moving that user to a Platform License.
 Einstein works for Salesforce, not for you.

 4. Make use of the new five free integration licenses

 In Enterprise, Unlimited, Performance, and Developer Editions, orgs get five free integration licenses.
-Usually, I hook up the integration first with my or another admin license in a sandbox, get it working right, and then attempt to switch it to an integration license.
-In production, not only does this save a user license, but even better, each integration has its own name that identifies its purpose.
+First, I hook up the integration with my or another admin license in a sandbox.
+Then I get it working right.
+After that, I try to switch it to an integration license.
+In production, this saves a user license.
+Even better, each integration has its own name that identifies its purpose.

 I’ve seen orgs use one user or integration license for all their integration licenses.
-But it’s nice to see a record’s system data say that the last modified was “Dell Boomi”, for instance, rather than “Integration”.
+It’s nice to see a record’s system data say that the last modified was “Dell Boomi.”
+This is better than seeing “Integration” as the modifier.

-If you don’t know, an integration license provides API-only access to your Salesforce org – no user interface, other than just the login to accept the API request permissions for the third-party system you’re integrating with Salesforce.
+If you don’t know, an integration license provides API-only access to your Salesforce org.
+It has no user interface.
+The only interface is the login to accept the API query permissions for the third-party system you’re integrating with Salesforce.

-If you need more than five, talk to your AE, but usually extra licenses are quite cheap, compared to user licenses.
+If you need more than five, talk to your AE.
+Usually, extra licenses are quite cheap compared to user licenses.
 I mean, Salesforce wants you to connect more systems with theirs.

-Don’t forget about Salesforce Foundations and using Data Cloud, now called Data 360, which can provide benefits that sometimes are preferable to a direct integration (such as zero copy).
+Don’t forget about Salesforce Foundations.
+Data Cloud is now called Data 360.
+It can offer benefits that are sometimes preferable to a direct integration, like zero copy.

-5. Create a New User Request Form to determine use-cases.
+5. Create a New User Request Form to decide use-cases.
 (Send to old users.
 Store the information on the User Object).

-If you have more than a few dozen users, you will soon forget what a user’s original reason for accessing the Org was.
+If you have more than a few dozen users, you will soon forget their original reason for accessing the Org.
 Aside from the usual user meta data that Salesforce puts on the user object, which you should definitely make use of (Title, Department, City, Company), I usually add two fields:

 - Salesforce Experience Level (1-5, with 1 being new to Salesforce and 5 being a Power User)

-- Reason for Org User Account: A text-area field to write whatever internal notes as to why this user is even in our Org to begin with.
+- Reason for Org User Account: A text-area field.
+Use it to write internal notes.
+These notes should explain why this user is even in our Org to start with.

 Both fields above are only viewable and editable by Admins.

-I often will “require” a photo (or steal it from their Google Workspace, Microsoft Teams, or Slack account if they’ve got one there).
+I often will ask for a photo.
+Alternatively, I take it from their Google Workspace, Microsoft Teams, or Slack account if there’s one available there.
 I then login as them after creating their account and update their photo.
-Yes, I should teach them all how to do so, but I also know users, particularly busy executives, will never do it.
-If they don’t like their photo, however, then I do send them the directions on how to change their photo.
+Yes, I should teach them how to do so.
+But I also know users will never do it, particularly busy executives.
+If they don’t like their photo, then I send them the directions on how to change their photo.

 One never misses a chance to send a user to the Salesforce Help website.
-Who knows which user might find nearby articles interesting and learn a few things on their own.
+Who knows which user can find nearby articles interesting and learn a few things on their own.

-6. Make use of Scheduled Reports and Email Rules to minimize user counts.
+6. Make use of Scheduled Reports and Email Rules to reduce user counts.

-Frequently, someone from QA, or a basement dwelling staffer, will seemingly pop out of nowhere and say they were told they need access to Salesforce because they’ve been tasked with overseeing some “critical” aspect of the company.
+Often, someone from QA will seemingly pop out of nowhere.
+A basement dwelling staffer can do this as well.
+They often say they were told they need access to Salesforce.
+They claim they’ve been tasked with overseeing some “critical” aspect of the company.
 But do they really?
 Even if they were told this by some VP three levels of your boss in I.T.?

 Here’s where you want to put on your business analysis skills.
-You might try using the Five Whys.
-Or you might have previously read Jodi Hrbeck’s Rock Your Role as a Salesforce Admin, which covers similar scenarious and how to (delicately) manage these types of “requests”.
+You try using the Five Whys.
+You have read Jodi Hrbeck’s Rock Your Role as a Salesforce Admin.
+It covers similar scenarios.
+It also shows how to (delicately) manage these types of “requests”.

-If you determine that they basically need access to “reports”, but aren’t going to be editing data within Salesforce frequently (or can task an existing user with that if its minimal), you have a possible solution that won’t cost your company another Salesforce user license.
+If you decide that they need access to “reports”, you have a possible solution.
+They aren’t going to be editing data within Salesforce often.
+Alternatively, they can task an existing user with that if its minimal.
+This solution won’t cost your company another Salesforce user license.

-First, of course, check to be sure that this request is legitimate and that the user is allowed to see the data they are requesting.
+First, check to verify this inquiry is legitimate.
+Make sure the user is allowed to see the data they are requesting.
 (But I didn’t need to remind you of that, did I?
 Surely you too have a sticky note next to your desk lauding the Principle of Least Privilege, right?).

-Next, ask your requestor for the name(s) of the Salesforce users closest to their area of responsibility.
-Perhaps a coworker or supervisor of theirs already has access.
+Next, ask your requester for the name(s) of the Salesforce users closest to their area of responsibility.
+Does a coworker or supervisor of theirs already have access?

 We will use that user as the subscriber to the reports we’ll create for them in Salesforce.
-You don’t want to be the owner of reports in Salesforce that don’t directly impact your role as a Salesforce Administrator; you want your requestor to go to that user when they need minor changes later, not you.
+You don’t want to own reports that don’t impact your role.
+Your role is as a Salesforce Administrator.
+You want your requester to go to that user when they need minor changes later, not you.
 That user will also be the subscriber to this new report (or reports).
-Each Salesforce user is limited to a small set number of reports they can subscribe to (currently hardcoded at 15 as of this writing), so if you as the Admin set this up as the subscriber in the scenario below, you’ll quickly run out of subscriptions for yourself.
+Each Salesforce user is limited to a small set number of reports they can subscribe to.
+This number is firmly set at 15 as of this writing.
+If you set this up as the subscriber, you will quickly run out of subscriptions.
+You are the Admin in the scenario below.
 Regular (non power) users rarely touch this limit.

 Login as the colleague user and create the new report(s) requested.
-Ideally, screen share with the requestor and colleague so they can learn how easy most reporting can be in Salesforce once you know a few basics.
+Ideally, screen share with the requester and colleague.
+This way, they can learn how easy most reporting can be in Salesforce.
+It becomes simple once you know a few basics.

-Once your report is ready, set up a subscription in Salesforce for the report owner (colleague), choose a schedule frequency, and be sure to choose the option to attach the data as a spreadsheet (.csv or .xlsx).
-In most cases, your requestor will be happier with a spreadsheet anyway since they weren’t a user of Salesforce and really weren’t thrilled about another system login and learning curve to deal with.
-(CSVs are likely a better option for anyone who’s going to do further data manipulation or import the data into some other system, where as an Excel spreadsheet might be preferable if they just need to see some grouped or summed data straight out of the Salesforce report).
+Once your report is ready, set up a subscription in Salesforce for the report owner (colleague).
+Choose a schedule frequency and be sure to choose the choice to attach the data as a spreadsheet (.csv or .xlsx).
+In most cases, your requester will be happier with a spreadsheet.
+They weren’t a user of Salesforce.
+They probably weren’t thrilled about another system login and learning curve to deal with.
+(CSVs are preferred for those doing further data manipulation or importing data into other systems.
+An Excel spreadsheet is preferred if they only want to see some grouped or summed data from Salesforce).

 Once your subscription is live, help the colleague set up an auto-forward rule in their email platform.
-Every time the report comes to his email address, your company email provider will forward that email with its attachments to the original requestor.
-(You might need to wait for the first one to arrive so you have a subject and sender to base your email forwarding rule upon).
-You can even have the email auto-archive or delete from the colleague’s email inbox if they aren’t interested in seeing it themselves.
+Every time the report reaches his email, your company email provider will forward that email.
+The email, along with its attachments, will be sent to the original requester.
+You need to wait for the first one to arrive.
+This provides a subject and sender to base your email forwarding rule upon.
+You can set the email to auto-archive.
+Alternatively, you can delete it from the colleague’s email inbox if they aren’t interested in seeing it themselves.

-Just like that, you’ve provided the requester with timely reports they need to perform their new task and you haven’t had to cost your company the expense of yet-another Salesforce license that will only be used for one tiny login per week or month for the sake of just one small report or reports.
-Perhaps more dear to your heart, as an Administrator, you have likely spent less than one hour total and you’ll not have to worry about getting those calls from the requestor each month, that start of with “Hey, I know we did this last month, but I can’t login again”, or “I can’t find that report we set up”, or “I’m stuck in something called Service Console”, or who knows…
+Just like that, you’ve provided the requester with prompt reports they need to finish their new task.
+You haven’t cost your company the expense of yet-another Salesforce license.
+This license would be used for only one tiny login per week.
+It can also be used once a month for just one small report.
+More dear to your heart, as an Administrator, you have spent less than one hour total and you’ll not have to worry about getting those calls from the requester each month, that start off with “Hey, I know we did this last month, but I can’t login again”, or “I can’t find that report we set up”, or “I’m stuck in something called Service Console”, or who knows…

-Keeping infrequent consumers of Salesforce out of Salesforce itself is not only cost-savings for your organization, but time-savings for Salesforce Administrators.
+Keeping infrequent consumers of Salesforce out of Salesforce itself not only saves costs for your organization.
+It also saves time for Salesforce Administrators.

 7. Work Closely with your Salesforce Account Executive